-GBYP, in these first three phases, continued to work constantly on this diffused network.
+GBYP, in the last part of Phase 1 and in all this first part of Phase 2, continued to work constantly on this diffused network.
 This activity helped the Programme to get donations and practical supports, which sometimes was destined for a precise activity.
 Here following there is the list, in alphabetic order:

-- ✓ Asociación de Pesca, Comercio y Consumo Responsable de Atún Rojo (SP): Euro 6,000.00 (for GBYP in 2010). - ✓ Association Marocaine de Madragues, donation in kinds of a social dinner in Tangier; estimated value to be defined (for the Symposium on Trap Fishery). - ✓ Departement de la Pêche Maritime, DPMA/DPRH, Rabat (MO), essential administrative and logistic support for tagging in Moroccan traps in 2011 and 2012. - ✓ Grup Balfegó (SP), donation in kinds of tuna heads prepared for sampling otoliths; estimated value: Euro 300,00 (for the GBYP Operational Meeting on Biological Sampling in 2011). - ✓ Grupo Ricardo Fuentes e Hijos S.A.
-(SP): Euro 10,000.00 (for the Symposium on Trap Fishery in 2011) and the practical support for tagging in Moroccan traps in 2011 and 2012. - ✓ Institute National de Recherche Haulieutique, Tangier (MO), donation in kinds of logistic support and staff assistance for tagging in Morocco: estimated value to be defined (for GBYP Tagging in 2011 and 2012). - ✓ Instituto Español de Oceanografia, Fuengirola, donation in kinds of 3 PATs and staff assistance for tagging in Morocco: estimated value to be defined (for GBYP Tagging in 2011). - ✓ Maromadraba SARL and Es Sahel (Fuentes Group), donation in kind of divers working time, vessels support and sailors, for tagging in Morocco; estimated value: Euro 6,000.00 (for GBYP Tagging in 2011 and 2012). - ✓ Mielgo Bregazzi Roberto (SP), donation in kinds of many thousands of individual tuna data from auctions, estimated value: 50,000.00 Euro (for GBYP Data Recovery in 2011) and 300,000 Euro (for GBYP Data Recovery in Phase 3). - ✓ National Research Institute for Far Seas Fisheries, Shimizu (JP), donation of bluefin tuna samples from the central Atlantic fishery: estimated value to be defined (for GBYP biological and genetic analyses in 2011). - ✓ WWF Mediterranean Programme (WWF MedPO), donation in kinds of 24 miniPATs, analysis and logistics in Morocco; estimated value: Euro 80,400.00(for GBYP Tagging in 2011 and 2012).
+- ✓ Asociación de Pesca, Comercio y Consumo Responsable de Atún Rojo (SP): Euro 6,000.00 (for GBYP in 2010). - ✓ Association Marocaine de Madragues, donation in kinds of a social dinner in Tangier; estimated value to be defined (for the Symposium on Trap Fishery). - ✓ Departement de la Pêche Maritime, DPMA/DPRH, Rabat (MO), essential administrative and logistic support for tagging in Moroccan traps in 2011 and 2012. - ✓ Grup Balfegó (SP), donation in kinds of tuna heads prepared for sampling otoliths; estimated value: Euro 300,00 (for the GBYP Operational Meeting on Biological Sampling in 2011).

+- ✓ Grupo Ricardo Fuentes e Hijos S.A.
+(SP): Euro 10,000.00 (for the Symposium on Trap Fishery in 2011) - ✓ Institute National de Recherche Haulieutique, Tangier (MO), donation in kinds of logistic support and staff assistance for tagging in Morocco: estimated value to be defined (for GBYP Tagging in 2011 and 2012). - ✓ Instituto Español de Oceanografia, Fuengirola, donation in kinds of 3 PATs and staff assistance for tagging in Morocco: estimated value to be defined (for GBYP Tagging in 2011). - ✓ Maromadraba SARL and Es Sahel (Fuentes Group), donation in kind of divers working time, vessels support and sailors, for tagging in Morocco; estimated value: Euro 6,000.00 (for GBYP Tagging in 2011 and 2012). - ✓ Mielgo Bregazzi Roberto (SP), donation in kinds of many thousands of individual tuna data from auctions, estimated value: 50,000.00 Euro (for GBYP data Recovery in 2011). - ✓ National Research Institute for Far Seas Fisheries, Shimizu (JP), donation of bluefin tuna samples from the central Atlantic fishery: estimated value to be defined (for GBYP biological and genetic analyses in 2011). - ✓ WWF Mediterranean Programme (WWF MedPO), donation in kinds of 24 miniPATs, analysis and logistics in Morocco; estimated value: Euro 80,400.00(for GBYP Tagging in 2011 and 2012).

-12. GBYP web page
+11.0 GBYP web page